Coop1195/WindowsRepairScript/README.md

 ### Step-by-Step Installation
 1. **Download**: [Latest Release](https://github.com/your-username/windows-os-repair/releases/latest)
-2. **Run as Administrator**: Ensure you run the program as an administrator.
 3. **Bypass SmartScreen**: Click "Run anyways" on Microsoft SmartScreen if prompted.

 ## Usage
-To use the Windows-OS-Repair program, run the executable on a windows device:
+To use the WindowsRepairScript program, run the executable on a windows device:

 ## Features
 - Provides an interface to run common commands to fix issues on windows systems, including CHKDSK, SFC, and DISM.